raspberrypilearning/lost-in-space/en/step_3.md

 Can you change the numbers in your animation code so that:

-+ The rocketship moves until it touches the Earth?
++ The spaceship moves until it touches the Earth?
-+ The rocketship moves more slowly towards the Earth?
++ The spaceship moves more slowly towards the Earth?

 You'll need to change the numbers in this block: